popopododo/COVID19-Related-Keyword-Analysis-Based-on-Topic-Modeling-and-Semantic-Network-Analysis/README.md

 ---

 # Paper
-The Korea Society of Semiconductor & Display Technology : Accepted
+Journal of the Semiconductor & Display Technology, Vol. 21, No. 2.
+June 2022